barbosarafael/churn-prediction/README.md

   - True negatives
   - False negatives
 - Accuracy
-- Optimal threshold -> This is not a metric but we can monitoring

 In training, I use RandomSearch to find the best parameters for each model.
 By default, I'm using 20 iterations per model.
 If you want to change the number of iterations, you can change the `n_iter` parameter in the `parameters.yml`.